willuhmjs/webpage/src/routes/article/learning-to-code/+page.md

 date: 2023-04-08
 ---

-Chances are, you're probably interested in learning to code.
+Chances are that you're probably interested in learning to code.
 Learning a programming language is a challenging but fun experience, and there are often multiple ways to go about it.
-My process involves combing multiple different methods together into a foolproof multi-step solution.
+My process involves combining multiple different methods together into a foolproof multi-step solution.

 ## Find what interests you

 It's imperative to choose a language that suits your goals.
-While some languages like Rust and C++ can do almost everything, others such as JavaScript, Python, Swift, and SQL have their own niche and specific fields.
-Since I wanted to create a Discord bot, I chose to learn JavaScript because that is what most people were using.
+While some languages like Rust and C++ can do almost everything, others such as JavaScript, Python, Swift, SQL, and others have their own niche and specific fields.
+Since I wanted to make a Discord bot, I decided to learn JavaScript because it best suited my objective.
+Later on I discovered it is a very powerful language that could help me with some other applications as well.
 Some specializations for different languages include:

 - Python - Data analysis, scientific computing, machine learning, and artificial intelligence.
 - HTML/CSS - Building blocks of web development that are used for creating and styling web applications.
 Almost always used with front-end JavaScript.